cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 2. She can use multiple UTxOs to gather the needed amount
 </details>

 ### Select two correct statements about UTxO transaction fees.
-1. A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected
+- [ ] A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected
-1. Transaction fees are 2% of the sum of all inputs
+- [ ] Transaction fees are 2% of the sum of all inputs
-1. Users will pay a lower transaction fee if they spend their inputs fully
+- [ ] Users will pay a lower transaction fee if they spend their inputs fully
-1. On Cardano, fees can be explicitly stated in the transaction
+- [ ] On Cardano, fees can be explicitly stated in the transaction
 <details><summary>See correct answer</summary>

-1. A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected.
+- [x] A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected
+- [ ] Transaction fees are 2% of the sum of all inputs
+- [ ] Users will pay a lower transaction fee if they spend their inputs fully
-4. On Cardano, fees can be explicitly stated in the transaction.
+- [x] On Cardano, fees can be explicitly stated in the transaction
 </details>

 ### Select two correct statements about spent and new UTxOs in a blockchain.
-1. Each UTxO can be used as an input to a new transaction
+- [ ] Each UTxO can be used as an input to a new transaction
-1. Once a UTxO is used, it can’t be used again
-1. When a UTxO becomes “spent” after being used, it can still be used again
+- [ ] When a UTxO becomes “spent” after being used, it can still be used again
+- [ ] Once a UTxO is used, it can’t be used again
-1. Newly created UTxOs are known as ‘fees’
+- [ ] Newly created UTxOs are known as ‘fees’
 <details><summary>See correct answer</summary>

-1. Each UTxO can be used as an input to a new transaction.
+- [x] Each UTxO can be used as an input to a new transaction
+- [ ] When a UTxO becomes “spent” after being used, it can still be used again
-2. Once a UTxO is used, it can’t be used again.
+- [x] Once a UTxO is used, it can’t be used again
+- [ ] Newly created UTxOs are known as ‘fees’
 </details>

 ### How do full-node wallets calculate a user’s token balance?